 Richard Graham, Ph.D. is a musician, former professor and business owner based in Cleveland, Ohio.
-He has performed across the U.S., Asia, U.K., and Europe, including festivals and conferences such as Celtronic and the International Symposium on Electronic Art.
+He has performed and presented music and art projects at festivals and conferences all over the world including Moogfest, Celtronic and the International Symposium on Electronic Art.
 He has composed music for British and US television, recorded live sessions for BBC radio and has authored music for popular video games.
 He is a Co-Founder and the CEO of US based audio technology company, Delta Sound Labs.

 Graham’s academic research is centered around computer-assisted music composition and instrumental performance.
 He developed the first iteration of his live performance system for multichannel guitar as an artist-in-residence at STEIM in 2010.
-He received his Ph.D. in Music from Ulster University in 2012 and he is now an Assistant Professor of Music and Technology at Stevens Institute of Technology in Hoboken, New Jersey.
+He received his Ph.D. in Music from Ulster University in 2012 and was an Assistant Professor of Music and Technology at Stevens Institute of Technology in Hoboken, New Jersey from 2012 to 2017.
 His writing on performance systems design and electroacoustic theory has been published in the proceedings of the New Interfaces for Musical Expression (NIME), Electroacoustic Music Studies (EMS) Network, and the Irish Sound, Science, and Technology Association (ISSTA) conferences.
 Journal articles and artist statements by Graham have also been published in Leonardo Music Journal (MIT Press), the Computer Music Journal (MIT Press), Emille (Journal of the Korean Electro-Acoustic Music Society), and Divergence Press (University of Huddersfield).

-Compositions from his album, “Nascent,” have been performed at the New York City Electroacoustic Music Festival (NYCEMF), the International Computer Music Conference (ICMC) and the national Society for Electro-Acoustic Music in the United States (SEAMUS) conference.
-Graham has also presented his artwork at a number of prestigious research institutions including Bauhaus-Universität Weimar, Bell Labs (US and Ireland), and Massachusetts Institute of Technology.
-His recent research on performance systems design, spatial audio for augmented reality, and sonification was featured at the Toronto International Electroacoustic Symposium (TIES), AES International Conference on Audio for Virtual and Augmented Reality (AVAR), and the Korean Electro-Acoustic Music Society Annual Conference (KEAMSAC) in 2016.
+Compositions from his 2012 album, “Nascent,” were performed at the New York City Electroacoustic Music Festival (NYCEMF), the International Computer Music Conference (ICMC) and the national Society for Electro-Acoustic Music in the United States (SEAMUS) conference.
+Graham presented his research and music compositions at a number of prestigious research institutions including Bauhaus-Universität Weimar, Nokia Bell Labs and Massachusetts Institute of Technology.
+His research on performance systems design, spatial audio for augmented reality, and sonification was featured at the Toronto International Electroacoustic Symposium (TIES), AES International Conference on Audio for Virtual and Augmented Reality (AVAR) and the Korean Electro-Acoustic Music Society Annual Conference (KEAMSAC) in 2016.

-In 2017, Graham gave music performances and lectures at SARC at Queen’s University, Belfast, MMT at Trinity College, Dublin, DMARC at the University of Limerick, and Bell Labs in the US and Ireland.
-He will present his latest works in performance systems design, VR, and 3d audio at NIME 2017 in Copenhagen.
-Graham will continue to produce a series of new musical works as an artist-in-residence at the Elektronmusikstudion (EMS) in May, 2017.
+In 2017, Graham gave music performances and lectures at SARC at Queen’s University, Belfast, MMT at Trinity College, Dublin and DMARC at the University of Limerick.
+His latest research in performance systems design, VR and 3d audio was presented at NIME 2017 in Copenhagen and NIME 2018 in Blacksburg, Virginia. and recently produced new musical works as an artist-in-residence at the Elektronmusikstudion (EMS) in May, 2017.
 His new record with Hellmut Neidhardt is due for release soon on the German label, Denovali.